Differences in the LED light Between hygger 978 and 999

 The 978 aquarium light has a separable adapter.
 As a result, if damaged, it is no need to replace the whole light.
 Also, the light is soft, and the color rendering index is close to natural light, which avoids causing discomfort for fish and humans.
 Additionally, the 978 light is suitable for freshwater fish-only tanks and planted tanks.

 On the other side, 999 aquarium light is mainly designed for tanks keeping freshwater fish and aquatic plants, especially plants demanding low light.
 By scientifically adjusting, the three primary colors simulate natural light without flickering.
 It boosts the growth of aquatic plants and makes the water more sparkly clean from a visual.
 The ultra-bright LED light is beneficial to green aquarium plants and is ideal for freshwater fish and aquarium plants of low light but high brightness.
 Also, the 999 light has a power-off memory function for the use of an IC memorizer.
-Consequently, the setting of the aquarium light will not lose after resuming work.
+Consequently, the setting of the aquarium light will not be lost after resuming work.

 Which one is better for your fish tank?

 After knowing more about 978 and 999 light, which one is better for your fish tank?
 In this segment, let’s talk something about that.
-Actually, it depends on what you keep in your tank.
+It depends on what you keep in your tank.
 For instance, if you have a freshwater fish-only aquarium, the 978 light would be a better alternative.

 On the other side, 999 light would be a better option for freshwater tanks.
 As for planted tanks, it is determined by the light requirements of your aquatic plants.
 Provided that the aquatic plants in your tank need low light but high brightness, 999 light would be a better choice.
 Aside from that, it is feasible to add the 978 light for a 10-gallon aquarium containing plants requiring low, medium, or high light levels.
 Just check the light specifications before purchasing.